TengaCortal/soap-classification/soap_classification/preprocessing/README.md

 # Pre-processing SOAP text and hybrid tokenization
-For the time being, this folder provides source code for pre-processing SOAP text and hybrid tokenization.<br>
+For the time being, this folder provides source code for pre-processing SOAP text for NLP and hybrid tokenization.<br>

 > [!IMPORTANT]
 > To run hybrid_tokenization.py, you might need to adapt the paths to mecabrc and mecab-ipadic-neologd depending on your OS and installation